JamesKindon/jkindon.github.io/blog/_posts/2023-06-19-citrix-mcs-dedicated-workload-mechanics-part-1.md

 -  They are tied to the Catalog they were provisioned in, and that catalog is tied to the hosting connection it was created against.
 You cannot change this and keep the MCS relationship in tact.
 -  If something happens to the underlying infrastructure, where the ID of the machine changes at the hypervisor layer, then the machine is, for the most part, orphaned.

-For these reasons, when dealing with scenarios such as disaster recovery, migration or infrastructure refreshes, it is typically recommened to remove the virtual machine from the MCS provisioning world, and bring the machine back in as a manual power managed instance.
-Once this is completed, there is a lot more flexibility around what can be done with the machine.
+For these reasons, when dealing with scenarios such as disaster recovery, migration or infrastructure refreshes, it is typically recommended to remove the virtual machine from the MCS provisioning world, and bring the machine back in as a manual power managed instance.
+Once this is complete, there is a lot more flexibility around what can be done with the machine.
 I wrote a script a while back which can [automate the process of moving from an MCS provisioned catalog, to a manual power-managed catalog](https://github.com/JamesKindon/Citrix/blob/master/Migration%20Scripts/MigrateMCSToManual/MigrateMCSToManual.ps1).

 ## The Provisioning Puzzle